emanuele-f/pbridge/README.md

-# pbridge - Process Bridge utilities for x64 linux
+# pbridge - ptrace based framework for 64 bits linux process injection

 pbridge is a framework which provides an API to ease linux process debugging and function hijacking via the `ptrace` environment.